 Discord quickly rose up to be among the most used chat services by gamers around the world.
 The VOIP service puts an emphasis on gaming and was built upon a lot of Slack’s principles.
 While the group chat is super straightforward, you can do more advanced stuff like organizing custom channels and set up your own text commands.

 If you play multiplayer games with friends over Discord, you already know that things can get hectic real quick.
 My main problem when playing games with voice chat, is that one friend with the cheap headset that ruins it for everybody else.
-Mediocre headsets pick up a lot of backgrounds noise that interferes with the team’s communication.
+Mediocre headsets pick up a lot of background noise that interferes with the team’s communication.
 This also happens with people who are using the internal microphone of their computer or laptop.

 But I am now a happy gamer.
 I have successfully convinced all my gaming buddies to use Discord’s Push to Talk feature in our sessions.
 Since then, there have been no discussions or conflicts caused by background noises.
 Also, the chat is quieter, allowing us to concentrate more and rank up like never before.